amirhf/usermanager/README.md

    cd UserManagerClient
    npm run build
    ```
-   This generates a `dist` directory containing the production-ready React app.
+   This generates a `dist` directory containing the production-ready React app. copy the contents of the `dist` to `UserManagerAPI/frontend_build`

 2. **Collect Static Files in Django**:
    Ensure `STATICFILES_DIRS` and `templates` settings are configured.
 Once done: